Still from Erin Malley's Quake

 In 2015, Kaufman was nominated for an Isadora Duncan Dance Award (the "Izzie") for Individual Performance.
 Her work has been supported by the Calouste Gulbenkian Foundation, GDA Foundation, European Cultural Foundation, Zellerbach Family Foundation, and numerous individual donors.
 In addition, her projects have been awarded Artist-in-Residencies throughout Europe and the SF Bay Area, including Atelier Concorde, DeVIR CApa (Faro/PT), ÇATI Dans (Istanbul/TU), Shawl-Anderson Dance Center (Oakland), the Milkbar (Oakland), Subterranean Arthouse (Berkeley), and the Foundry (Berkeley).
 As a contemporary dancer, she has performed and collaborated with a diverse range of companies and choreographers, including Alma Esperanza Cunningham Movement, Erin Malley, Deborah Karp Dance Projects, Aura Fischbeck Dance, The Thick Rich Ones, Jose Navarrete and Debby Kajiyama (NAKA Dance Theater), and Amy Lewis.

 In Portugal, Kaufman taught at Escola Superior de Dança, Lisbon's leading, professional training institute for contemporary dance.
 She regularly taught at the Subterranean Arthouse in Berkeley from 2012-2014.
 She has given master classes and/or guest lectures at Belas Artes - Universidade de Lisboa, the University of California at Berkeley (Theater, Dance, and Performance Studies Department), Mills College (Dance Department), Danceworx Mumbai (India), and ÇATI Dans.
-She assisted lecturer Jenefer Johnson in three separate dance theory courses at UC Berkeley from 2013-2014.
+She assisted lecturer Jenefer Johnson in three separate dance theory courses at UC Berkeley.
 Her writings on dance have been published on Baywatch (a project of the UC Berkeley Dance Studies Working Group), StanceOnDance.com, and the Examiner.